Phobos-developers/Phobos/README.md

 - ayylmao, SMxReaver, 4SG, FS-21 - help with docs
 - wiktorderelf, Metadorius aka Kerbiter - overhauled Unicode font

-Also thanks to everyone who uses Phobos, tests changes and reports bugs!
+Thanks to everyone who uses Phobos, tests changes and reports bugs!
+You can show your appreciation and help project by displaying the logo (monochrome version can be found [here](logo-mono.png)) in your client/launcher, [contributing](https://github.com/Phobos-developers/Phobos/wiki/Contributing) or donating to us via links on the right and the `Sponsor` button on top of the repo.

 Legal and License
 -----